-ADVERTISER DISCLOSURE: The Frugal Tourist is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as MileValue.com This compensation may impact how and where links appear on this site.
+ADVERTISER DISCLOSURE: The Frugal Tourist is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as MileValue.com.
+This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.
-Additionally, the content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 Twin Peaks, one of SF’s most iconic tourist attractions, is a must-see on your first trip to this stunning city by the bay.
-After countless visits, its sweeping 360-degree views of the San Francisco Bay still never fail to blow me away.

-To add, there are virtually no towering trees on the way to the summit.
 Therefore, you will be blessed with impressive unobstructed views from all angles on your ascent.
-Arguably, this San Francisco urban hike is guaranteed to give you the best views.

-From the top of the peaks, you can see staggering views across much of San Francisco including the bay’s two iconic bridges: the San Francisco – Oakland Bay Bridge and the Golden Gate Bridge.
+From the top of the peaks, you can see staggering views across much of San Francisco, including the bay’s two iconic bridges: the San Francisco – Oakland Bay Bridge and the Golden Gate Bridge.

-If the weather is crystal clear, you can also see San Francisco’s most famous island – Alcatraz.
 Other Bay Area peaks and cities are also visible from the summit.
 Turn on your navigation app and try to locate Oakland, Berkeley, Mt.
 Diablo, Marin Headlands, and Mt.
 Tamalpais.

 In fact, the indelible images of San Francisco’s skyline and the Golden Gate Bridge from this vantage point are beyond compare.
-Time your visit around sunset on a clear day and you’re destined to have memories that will likely stay with you for a lifetime.

-Without a doubt, Twin Peaks is the perfect spot to savor San Francisco’s famous skyline.
 Because of its lofty elevation, there are countless opportunities to snap pictures of this breathtaking urban jungle.
-Wherever you turn is guaranteed to capture a picture-perfect postcard shot.

 In this blog post, I will map out a walking tour itinerary that is sure to get your heart pumping to its limit.
-Prepare to tackle numerous stairs along the way and summit two of SF’s most famous hills.

 When to Hike Twin Peaks?

-Even though this tour is highly recommended, I will not suggest that you embark on this urban hike if the city is enveloped by fog.
-Not only will the views be hidden, but they will also be uncomfortably cold, damp, and windy.
+Even though this tour is highly recommended, I do not suggest embarking on this urban hike if the city is enveloped by fog.

 Since SF weather is challenging to predict, if you find yourself up on the peaks on a foggy day, waiting for half an hour or so may prove rewarding as the fog sometimes clears up.
-Nevertheless, make sure you have ample layers in case the weather sours unexpectedly.

-The perfect time of day to hike these hills would be an hour or two before sunset so you’re certain to be on the summits while the sun is just about to “call it a day”.
-It is truly mesmerizing!
+The perfect time of day to hike these hills is an hour or two before sunset, so you’re certain to be on the summits while the sun is just about to “call it a day.”

 If you are an early riser, Twin Peaks is also a terrific spot to witness the sun rising on the horizon.
-But a visit at any time, as long as there is not a lot of fog, is guaranteed to be unforgettable.

 Lastly, it is also possible to drive all the way up to the peaks if you prefer not to hike or if you have mobility issues.

-If you’re visiting, this is a bucket-list San Francisco attraction that even locals frequent every so often.
-Do not miss it!
+If you’re visiting, this is a bucket-list San Francisco attraction that even locals frequent occasionally.

 Twin Peaks Opening Hours & Restroom Information

-Twin Peaks is open every day including holidays.
 The parking lot opens at 5 AM and closes at 12 midnight.

 Restrooms are available near the main parking lot on Christmas Tree Overlook.